Nero-TheThrill/JinEngine/README.md

 * Use **instancing** whenever possible.
 * For large maps, **spatial hashing** and **frustum culling** provide significant gains in collision/visibility.
 * Unload unused textures/shaders/materials via `Unregister*` to free GPU memory.
+* Offscreen rendering is used internally, so resolution changes may trigger framebuffer reallocation.

 ---